Alexandre Thienpont from Vieux Chateau Certan, who made heavenly 2010

 SAINT-JULIEN

-Beychevelle was pretty aromatic and subtle wine, full-bodied.
-Splendid aftertaste with lot of flavours.
+Beychevelle was a pretty aromatic and subtle wine, full-bodied.
+Splendid aftertaste with a lot of flavors.
 Graceful and stylish.
-Stupendous wine and clearly better than 2009 version.
+Stupendous wine and better than the 2009 version.
 93p.
 Gruaud Larose followed in tracks of Beychevelle.
 93p.

-Lagrange and Langoa Barton were intense on the nose with black berries, with good grip on the palate with nice fruit and nice aftertaste.
+Lagrange and Langoa Barton were intense on the nose with blackberries, good grip on the palate, and nice fruit and aftertaste.
 Very nice wines.
 88p.

 OK wines: Gloria and Saint-Pierre 87p.